Testing jumbo frame pings from ESXi over the network

 • If the command fails

-• Physical switch value is still at 1500 default value
+• The physical switch MTU value is likely still at the 1500 default value

-• If this command worked but the test for MTU 8972 failed
+• If this command worked but the test for an MTU of 8972 failed

-• 9000 MTU was set at the switch but didn't allow for correct overhead
+• An MTU of 9000 might have been set at the switch but didn't allow for correct overhead

 • Overhead differs for different physical switch types

-• You need to check with your network device vendor for correct overhead value
+• Check with your network device vendor for the correct overhead value

 You can do this through the vCenter Server user interface per Enabling Jumbo Frames on virtual switches.
 To do this through the command line interface (CLI):